-One of the great things about a buckwheat pillow is that it can last 5 or more years.
-Not only are they supremely comfortable, they can be cheaper in the long run than traditional pillows that must be replaced once every couple years.
+One of the great things about a buckwheat pillow is that it can last many years.
+Not only are they supremely comfortable, they can be cheaper in the long run than traditional pillows that must be replaced much more often.

 Buckwheat pillows are relatively hefty: